 Death and dying

-MEN R US has volunteers in their 60s who remember the immeasurable loss of friends, boyfriends, partners during the HIV and AIDS epidemic and - at the other end of the spectrum- volunteers in their 20s whose closest experience death has been their 80-year old Nan dying, or something they've seen on TV.
-We are not trying to draw comparisons but our lived experiences are very different and writing this section has been as difficult as it has been demanding.
+MEN R US has volunteers across the age spectrum.
+Those in their 60s remember the immeasurable loss of friends, boyfriends, partners during the HIV and AIDS epidemic while - at the other end of the spectrum - volunteers in their 20s whose closest experience death has been their 90-year old Nan dying, or something they've seen on TV.
+We are not trying to draw comparisons, but our lived experiences are very different and writing this section has been as difficult as it has been challenging.

 What is death?